 Sine Waves, Saw Waves, and Square Waves

 Another important feature is that they can be added together.
 In this way, they form a sum.
-In reality, one synthesis approach (Fourier synthesis) is concerned with sine waves; timbres are controlled by varying the amplitude and phase of discrete sine waves.
+In reality, one synthesis approach (Fourier synthesis) is concerned with sine waves.
+Timbres are controlled by varying the amplitude and phase of discrete sine waves.
 This is referred to as “additive synthesis.”

 A sawtooth wave is commonly known as a saw wave, which is more jagged.
-However, in terms of harmonics, it has the most to offer.
+But, in terms of harmonics, it has the most to offer.
 And this feature makes it sound even buzzier than other waves do.

 A good example can be the waves created by a string and a bow.
 When you produce a violin’s typical buzzy sound, the ramp and flyback of a saw are used in conjunction with the interaction between the bow and the string.

-Because it has additional odd harmonic content, the square wave is more complicated than the sine wave.
+Because it has extra odd harmonic content, the square wave is more complicated than the sine wave.
 You can think of a harmonic as a kind of partial tone.
 It has the same frequency as its source but is a whole multiple of it.
 The formation of the harmonics occurs in a square wave.

 The form of a square wave is simply square.
 This wave has a square form due to the harmonics and the fundamental tone.
 The sound gives that edgy feeling.